olrycc/l0ghead/README.md

 Compiling [Ctrl-ZINE (^Z)](https://ctrl-c.club/~loghead/ctrl-zine.html)

-I started with Web dev in 2020, and that di/progressed into a deep interest in Sysadmin activities
+I started Web dev in 2020, and that di/progressed into a deep interest in Sysadmin activities

 No social media but I'm on IRC via #ctrl-c chat (tilde.chat)